Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 ```

 We now have a set of images that can be drawn onto and can be presented to the
 window.
-The next two chapters will cover how we can set up the images as render
+The next chapter will begin to cover how we can set up the images as
-targets and then we start looking into the actual drawing commands!
+render targets and then we start looking into the actual graphics pipeline and
+drawing commands!

 [C++ code](/code/swap_chain_creation.cpp)